Howard County Housing and Community Development

 Howard County Housing is the umbrella organization for the Howard County Department of Housing and Community Development and the Howard County Housing Commission.
 The Department is Howard County Government’s housing agency, and the Commission is a public housing authority and non-profit.
 Both have boards that meet monthly.

-The Department administers a broad range of federal, state and local funds that provide both affordable housing and support of community development activities.
+The Department administers various federal, state, and local funds which provide affordable housing and support for community development activities.
 Federal program examples are HUD's Community Development Block Grant and HOME Investment Partnerships Programs.

 History

-In 1963, the three-member board of county commissioners started a program of low-income housing in Ellicott City by condemning properties in African American areas and rebuilding subsidized apartments.
-Better Consultants of Bryn Mawr Pa. was hired to study if the county should bypass federal housing financing and its requirements or self-finance its have a housing program under with its own regulations.
+In 1963, the three-member board of county commissioners started a low-income housing program in Ellicott City by condemning properties in African American areas and rebuilding subsidized apartments.
+Better Consultants of Bryn Mawr, PA was hired to study if the county should bypass federal housing financing requirements and self-finance its housing program under its regulations.